 Since the highlight of my birthday weekend was a huge Friday brunch at ZUMA, I figured it made sense to book a property nearby in the DIFC, Dubai’s financial centre.
 Friday brunches in this city are notoriously debauched affairs with gallons of free flowing alcohol.
 I wanted to make it as simple as possible to get back to my hotel afterwards in one piece…

-As always I was able to find exceptional pricing online via Classic Travel.
+As always I was able to find exceptional pricing booking instantly online via Classic Travel.

-Their nightly rate was identical to Hilton.com but Classic Travel also threw in:
+The nightly rate was identical to Hilton.com but Classic Travel also threw in the following Hilton Impresario amenities:

-As a Hilton Diamond I already get upgrades, breakfast and late checkout but the $100 credit and 3rd night free were better than anything Hilton could offer directly AND I was still earning stay credit and Hilton points as usual.
+As a Hilton Diamond I already get upgrades, breakfast and late checkout but the $100 credit and 3rd night free were better than anything Hilton could offer directly AND I was earning twice as many Hilton points and twice the usual stay credit!
 The total cost for 3 nights including all those extras came to 2120AED (roughly £430).

 You can often tell a lot from the pre-arrival experience at a hotel and here the Waldorf DIFC was about as good as I could possibly have hoped for.